Fair Elections New York

-The campaign for Fair Elections for New York is focused on four key goals, enumerated by Governor Cuomo in his State of the State Address:
+The campaign for Fair Elections for New York is focused on four key goals:

 1. Public Financing of Elections – establishing a voluntary system to empower small donors by matching their contributions with public money, similar to NYC’s successful system.

 2. Lower Contribution Limits – bringing New York State’s sky-high contribution limits down to reasonable levels